 Tropicália’s unvarnished truth?
 Fighting for cultural identity and freedom of speech in the face of government oppression.
 Sound familiar?

-Today, five decades after its turbulent beginning, Brazil’s Tropicália remains a musical enigma.
-Ignited by Gilberto Gil’s exuberance and strengthened by Caetano Veloso’s determination, it took on the movement’s most public and controversial face.
+Today – five decades after its turbulent beginning – Brazil’s Tropicália remains a musical enigma.
+Ignited by Gilberto Gil’s exuberance and strengthened by Caetano Veloso’s determination, the music of Tropicália took on the movement’s most public and controversial face.

-Much of the confusion comes from the seeds of Tropicália’s birth and from the mostly unstructured desire of Brazil’s youth generation of the late 60s.
+Much of the confusion comes from the seeds of Tropicália’s birth and from the social needs of Brazil’s youth generation of the late 60s.
 Like most of the Western World, they were ready to make an indelible cultural statement of their own.

 Tropicália’s musical movement lasted less than two years, from early 1967 to the Brazilian spring of 1968.
 Only a handful of true Tropicalia albums were ever recorded but its legacy is a lasting one.